SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step6.md

 ## Summary

-🎉 Congratulations - You've now completed the implementation of the Kyma Functions that reacts on the supply chain issues message, identifies and updates the order for the given material and pushes another message to the `delayedorder` queue.
+🎉 Congratulations - You've now completed the implementation of the Kyma Functions that reacts on the supply chain issues message, identifies and updates the order for the given material and pushes another message to the `delayedorder<userID>` queue.

 Continue to [OPTIONAL: Step 7 - Develop function "send delay email"](step7.md).